A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 run.log_model(model)

-Example of using ModelDB’s API to record three versions of a model together with a hyperparameter, the dataset version, the code version, and accuracy results.
+An example of using ModelDB’s API to record three versions of a model together with a hyperparameter, the dataset version, the code version, and accuracy results.

 Versioning Model Inference APIs

-Also interactions between the model inference service and any client using the model can be versioned.
+Also, interactions between the model inference service and any client using the model can be versioned.
 A model-inference service can provide clients access to multiple versions of a model.
 A typical design avoids versioning and deploys the latest version of a model at an API endpoint (e.g., http://[address]/[modelid]) so that clients will always receive the latest versions of the model without changes to the client.
 Explicit access to separate versions is often done by providing an (often optional) version identifier to the API endpoint (e.g., http://[address]/[modelid]/[version]) so that clients can choose when to update, specifying the used model version within the client code that is itself versioned.

 Data Provenance and Lineage